-Doing some routine maintenance on your garage door and its components can help you save money on costly garage door repairs in the future.
+Doing some routine garage door maintenance can help you save money on costly garage door repairs in the future.
 We’ve put together a helpful and easy to use guide on how to maintain your garage door yourself with only some simple tools and supplies.

 Simple household items can be used to test and perform maintenance on your garage door.

 - Broom – to test the sensors or photo eyes